krismania/local-stream/README.md

 ```
 {
   "title": [String, friendly name of the show with special chars],
-  "year": [String, first broadcast year of the show]
+  "year": [String, first broadcast year of the show],
+  "subtitles": [Boolean, whether or not subtitles are available]
 }
 ```